 What is Twice Exceptional?

-Every child is exceptional, but have you ever heard of twice-exceptional children?
+Every teen is exceptional, but have you ever heard of twice-exceptional teens?
 This term emerged in the 1990s and is frequently abbreviated to "2e".
-This often misunderstood classification refers to children who are considered extraordinary because of their giftedness in a particular domain and because they display characteristics that fall within the spectrum of diagnostic criteria for disability.
+This often misunderstood classification refers to teens who are considered extraordinary because of their giftedness in a particular domain and because they display characteristics that fall within the spectrum of diagnostic criteria for disability.
 Their intellectual, creative, or perceptual genius is coupled with symptoms of ADHD, OCD, dyslexia, sensory processing disorder, or autism spectrum disorder.
-This combination can bring challenges as well as incredible satisfaction for both the child and its caregivers.
+This combination can bring challenges as well as incredible satisfaction for both the teen and its caregivers.

 Identifying Twice-Exceptionality